OpenNebula/docs/source/design_and_installation/quick_starts/qs_vdc.rst

 Step 3.
 Optionally, Set Quotas
 ================================================================================

-The cloud administrator can set :ref:`usage quotas <quota_auth>` for the vDC.
+The cloud administrator can set :ref:`usage quotas <quota_auth>` for the VDC.
 In this case, we will put a limit of 10 VMs.

 .. code::